Google Assistant vs. Amazon Alexa: Which Voice Assistant Offers More Opportunity for Brands?

 How The Google Assistant Wins

 Google has access to more data than Amazon.
-Its search engine is the most powerful in the world which is why their accuracy is about 24% better than Amazon Alexa on average.
+Its search engine is the most powerful in the world which is why its accuracy is about 24% better than Amazon Alexa on average.

 How Amazon Alexa Wins